ykhokhulya/stm32-fw-cube/F4/Projects/STM32F412ZG-Nucleo/Examples/PWR/PWR_STANDBY/readme.txt

   ******************************************************************************
   @endverbatim

 @par Example Description

-This example shows how to enters the system to STANDBY mode and wake-up from this mode using external RESET or WKUP pin.
+How to enter the Standby mode and wake up from this mode by using an external reset or the WKUP pin.

 In the associated software, the system clock is set to 100 MHz.
 The SysTick is programmed to generate an interrupt each 1 ms.